adap/flower/baselines/fedpft/README.md

 ## About this baseline

-**What’s implemented:** The code in this directory replicates the centralized experiments in *Parametric Feature Transfer, One-shot Federated Learning with Foundation Models* (Beitollahi et al., 2024) for CIFAR100 and Caltech101 datasets, which proposed the FedPFT algorithm.
+**What’s implemented:** The code in this directory replicates the centralized experiments in *Parametric Feature Transfer, One-shot Federated Learning with Foundation Models* (Beitollahi et al., 2024) for CIFAR-100 and Caltech101 datasets, which proposed the FedPFT algorithm.
 Concretely, it replicates the results in Section 5.2.

-**Datasets:** CIFAR100 and Caltech101 from HuggingFace
+**Datasets:** CIFAR-100 and Caltech101 from HuggingFace

-**Hardware Setup:** These experiments were run on a desktop machine with 8 CPU threads and Nvidia 4070 with 8Gigs of ram.
+**Hardware Setup:** These experiments were run on a desktop machine with 8 CPU threads and Nvidia 4070 with 8 gigs of memory.

 **Contributors:** Mahdi Beitollahi